A tropical framework for using Porteous formula: Tropical Preliminaries

-\begin{definition}[Tropical polyhedral complex] A \textit{tropical polyhedral complex} $X$ is a weighted, pure-dimensional, rational, finite polyhedral complex in $\RR^n$ (with underlying lattice $\ZZ^n$) that satisfies the \textit{balancing condition} for every $\tau \in X^{(k-1)}$:
+\begin{definition}[Rational polyhedral complex in $\TT^n$] A \textit{rational polyhedral complex} $X$ in $\TT^n$ is a weighted, pure-dimensional, rational, finite polyhedral complex in $\TT^n$ (with underlying lattice $\ZZ^n \subseteq \RR^n$) that satisfies the \textit{balancing condition} for every $\tau \in X^{(k-1)}$:

-where $v_{\sigma/\tau}$ denotes the primitive integer generator of the ray obtained from projecting $\sigma$ to the vector quotient $\RR^n/V_\tau$, with $V_\tau$ denoting the linear vector space spanned by $\tau$. \end{definition}
+where $v_{\sigma/\tau}$ denotes the primitive integer generator of the ray obtained from projecting $\sigma$ to the vector quotient $\RR^n/V_\tau$, with $V_\tau$ denoting the linear vector space spanned by $\tau$.
+Faces of $X$ may be \textit{sedentary}, meaning they are contained in a boundary stratum $\TT^n_I$ for some $I \neq \emptyset$.
+When a ridge $\tau$ is sedentary with $\tau \subseteq \TT^n_I$, the balancing condition is formulated within the stratum $\RR^{n-|I|}$ in which $\tau$ has its interior; see \cite{main} Ch.~4 for details. \end{definition}

+We call the top-dimensional polyhedra in a pure-dimensional $X$ the \textit{facets} and the codimension one polyhedra the \textit{corners} (or \textit{ridges}) of $X$.
 We denote by $|X|$ the \textit{support}, which is the union of all facets of $X$ having non-zero weight.
-Two tropical polyhedral complexes are \textit{equivalent} if they admit a common refinement with the same induced weights.
-Finally, a \textit{tropical cycle} $X$ is an equivalence class of tropical polyhedral complexes.
+Two rational polyhedral complexes are \textit{equivalent} if they admit a common refinement with the same induced weights.
+A \textit{rational polyhedral space} (or \textit{tropical cycle}) $X$ is an equivalence class of rational polyhedral complexes.
+When $X$ has no sedentary faces (i.e., $|X| \subseteq \RR^n$), this recovers the framework of \cite{polycomplexes}.

+\begin{remark} The framework of rational polyhedral spaces in $\TT^n$ was developed by Mikhalkin--Rau \cite{main}.
+In this setting, the boundary strata of $\TT^n$ give the ambient space the structure of a manifold with corners.
+When a polyhedral complex $X$ has faces meeting these boundary strata, continuous functions on $|X|$ (including matrix entries of a bundle morphism) can degenerate to $-\infty$ as one approaches the boundary, enabling rank to drop.
+This is precisely the mechanism by which degeneracy loci acquire positive codimension. \end{remark}